pkjana/ansible-tutorial/README.md

 $ cp install_apache.yaml remove_apache.yaml
 $ nano remove_apache.yaml     // To remove the apache2 package from all host
 $ ansible-playbook --ask-become-pass remove_apache.yaml

+For CentOS server httpd server ststus inactive by default.
+So for the time being we need to start the httpd server manually by following commands then it will show default Http Server Page in web browser.
+$ sudo systemctl status httpd
+$ sudo systemctl start httpd
+$ sudo firewall-cmd --add-port=80/tcp